Cancer incidence projections (long-term)

 Short-term projections are derived from linear regressions.
 More information about the method can be found in the Methods section of CdiA.
 The short-term projections were not considered as suitable for longer-term as the single linear trend rarely continues for extended periods of time.
 The longer-term projections are derived from the Nordpred program, a software package developed by Harald Fekjær and Bjørn Møller at the Cancer Registry of Norway for predicting trends in cancer incidence using a modified age-period-cohort model based on existing incidence trends.

 Prostate cancer projections are not derived using the short-term or long-term projection methods.
 Instead, these projections usually use the most recent actual incidence rates and apply these to the population projections.
-Because 2020 prostate cancer incidence may have been impacted by COVID-19, 2019 rates were used to project prostate cancer incidence for this report and not the most recent data of 2020.
 More information about prostate cancer incidence projections are available in Cancer data commentary number 9 (please note that the data in this commentary have been superseded by the new projections but the paper helps explain difficulties in projecting prostate cancer incidence).